blackat/blackat-save.github.io/source/_posts/2015-03-07-how-to-test-1-find-errors-to-make-the-application-works.markdown

 }
 ```

+So we set the callback function, we invoke the `accept()` method to put one tweet into the list for a given user and finally we call the `flush()` method.
+A mock object is useful to verify behaviors for instance if a given method has been called.
+In our case we want to verify if the method `addTask()` has been called _exactly one time_. `any(java.lang.Class)` and `anyInt()` belongs to `org.mockito.Matchers` library.
+A _matcher_ is an entity that helps to match _parameters_ and _arguments_.
+For instance, in the test, we need to mach method call _parameters_, `addTask(java.util.concurrent.Callable task, long userId)`, but we are not interested to pass specific _arguments_ so we use _matchers_ to say whatever object implementing `Callable` class is fine.

+__Why?__ Well, we are not directly call the `addTask`, we just call a method from a public interface that, under certain condition, should call `addTask` with a newly created object.
+We do not control and we do not want to control the creation of the object, just let it be, but we want to verify if the method has been invoked with some instances of a given class.
+In Mockito if we use a matcher for an argument, all the other arguments must be substituted with matchers.

+__Best practice__ Name a mock variable with `mock` prefix in order to recognize at first sight which variable is a reference to a real object or to a mock.
+Other patterns are possible, chose the one you like and keep the whole project consistent.

-So we set the callback function and we invoke the `accept()` method to fill the list for a given user.
-Notice that a test class is not just a tests on methods but it is a _test to verify the correct behavior of the all unit_.
+__Attention__ A test class is not just a test on methods but it is a _test to verify the correct behavior of the all unit_.

-##### Error 1 - Alternative solution with Mockito.spy()
+##### Alternative solution with Mockito.spy()
+A _mock object_ has been used, but another kind of test double exists, the _spy_.
+A `spy` is a _stub_ (state verification) able to record _calling information_, it is a _"partial mock"_.
 Instead of doing the check on `processingList.get(userId)` at the beginning of the class it is possible to refactor the tweet creation in a separate method as

 ``` java
 @Override
 public void flush(long userId) {